The Ring of Fire Is Waking Up: Quakes, Eruptions, and Tsunamis

 Villarica, long considered one of the most active volcanoes in South America, began to glow again in late June.
 Nighttime satellite images show thermal anomalies near its summit: as if the mountain had rekindled a long-dormant candle.

-Llaima, quieter but far more explosive in temperament, joined in with minor seismic swarms and increased degassing.
+Llaima, quieter but far more explosive in temperament, joined in with minor seismic swarms and increased degassing (which is sort of like a fart, yes).

-The Ring of Fire has reached down to its southernmost edge, and it is tapping its foot.
+The Ring of Fire has reached down to its southernmost edge, and it is tapping its foot impatiently.

 Shishaldin’s Relentless Eruptions

-Alaska is not the end of the world, it’s the hinge that holds the Pacific’s fire to North America’s bones.
+Alaska is not the end of the world like it might feel, it’s actually the hinge that holds the Pacific’s fire to North America’s bones.

 Mount Shishaldin, that perfect cone rising from Unimak Island, has been erupting on and off since 2023, but June and July 2025 brought new explosions: ash columns towering over 30,000 feet, lava flows creeping toward icefields.

-The reminder that even the quieter parts of the Ring never really rest.
+The nice little reminder that even the quieter parts of the Ring never really rest.

 Up there, where snow meets steam, the Earth writes her messages in smoke.